RAID

 RAID in Hosting

-Our revolutionary cloud web hosting platform where all hosting accounts are created uses fast SSD drives instead of the traditional HDDs, and they function in RAID-Z. With this configuration, multiple hard drives operate together and at least one of them is a dedicated parity disk.
+Our revolutionary cloud web hosting platform where all hosting accounts are created uses fast NVMe drives instead of the traditional HDDs, and they function in RAID-Z. With this configuration, multiple hard drives operate together and at least one of them is a dedicated parity disk.
 Simply put, when data is written on the rest of the drives, it is duplicated on the parity one adding an extra bit.
 This is done for redundancy as even in case a drive fails or falls out of the RAID for some reason, the data can be rebuilt and verified thanks to the parity disk and the data saved on the other ones, so practically nothing will be lost and there will not be any service interruptions.
 This is one more level of protection for your info together with the state-of-the-art ZFS file system that uses checksums to ensure that all of the data on our servers is undamaged and is not silently corrupted.